TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 For this subsystem, the following components and atomic-subsystems will be required.

 ### Microprocessor
 The central processor chosen for this project is the Raspberry Pi 4B.
-This microcontroller, with a 4 core, 1.5 GHz ARM processor, 8 GB of RAM, [^1]
+This microcontroller, with a 4 core, 1.5 GHz ARM processor 8 GB of RAM and on-board wifi/bluetooth, will meet and exceed our parameters for processing speed, reliability, and data transmission[^1].
+This board will be used to interface with each powered device in this subsystem, as well as sending a status monitioring package to the website for maintenance and security purposes.
+The contents of the status package will be defined in the [Camera Software System](Camera_Software_System.md), along with how often it is sent.<!--[More fluff here]-->

 ### Servo Motor
 For this system, we have chosen to use servo motors for the pan and tilt control of our camera.
 Servo motors, compared to stepper motors, are much more precise and have higher holding torques [^2].
 By using a Pulse-Width Modulated (PWM) signal, we can specify the servo angle to an almost exact number, with a feedback signal telling the controller when to stop.
 Servo motors contain a microcontroller and potentiometer to control the feedback and output response.